HungLe2511/PySpark-for-Beginner/README.md

 ```sh
 df_coalesced = df.coalesce(5)  # Reduce to 5 partitions
 ```

+After understanding the operation on a node, how to `deploy` them when we need to use `multiple nodes` for large amounts of data?

 ## Spark architechture
 The system currently supports several cluster managers: